On-Chain Analysis

 Key Takeaways

-- On-chain analysis leverages the transparent nature of public blockchains to inspect transaction data.
+- On-chain analysis leverages the transparent nature of public blockchains like Bitcoin and Ethereum to inspect every transaction recorded on the ledger.

-- It tracks metrics like active addresses, transaction volume, and miner activity.
+- It tracks critical fundamental metrics such as active addresses, transaction throughput, hash rate, and miner behavior.

-- Investors use it to identify trends, predict price movements, and assess network adoption.
+- Investors use these insights to identify emerging trends, predict potential price movements, and assess the true level of network adoption.

-- Unlike technical analysis, which focuses on price, on-chain analysis focuses on fundamental network usage.
+- Unlike technical analysis, which relies on price and volume patterns, on-chain analysis focuses on the underlying economic utility of the network.

 How On-Chain Analysis Works